 Piers' teaching is focused on microeconomics topics.
-He is the module leader for the level three microeconomics courses:
+He is the leader for the level six microeconomics module:

 - Choice and Welfare